shreyasbangera/Todo-app/README.md

 # Todo-list-app
-A simple and effective to-do list app for managing daily tasks and staying organized
+A simple and effective to-do list app for managing daily tasks and staying organized.